ClarkHensley/DeSIGNer/DesignDocuments/Idea.md

 Next step, generate the correct homes based on the types of tokens (Finish the types of tokens!), and then we'll make sure they move as they're supposed to.

+# Update #5:

+The random generation is mostly working.
+All types of token are working.
+I still need to add the movement along the path, the signs, the actual DeSIGNer, the movement waiting track, the win/lose conditions, the start screen, and the instructions.

+Idea: Homes should have a max capacity.
+That will make this much more interesting.